-Rochester LoFilm is an informal guerilla filmmaking group that conceives and
+Rochester LoFilm was an informal guerilla filmmaking group that conceived and

 Interview Fundamentals for the New Global Economy (2006)

 Sex and Conspiracy at the Midnight Cafe (2003)

 Gathering of Men (2002)

 After Dave Danesh kicked things off, the group was organized by Liz Lehmann, Sean Donnelly

 and others.
 There was no formal membership per se; a shoot was "organized" guerilla style

 by blasting out an email announcement to actors and filmmakers.
 The main requirement was a location.

 LoFilms are a great way to practice making films.
 The stakes are low, allowing freedom to experiment,

 creatively collaborate, learn from mistakes, and have fun.
 LoFilm production eventually wound down